417-devops/lol_player_stats/README.md

 	  2. Feel free to add whatever calculated statistics and methods you want here
 	  3. If you want to pull additional match statistics beyond what is already recorded, refer to Cassiopeia [documentation](https://readthedocs.org/projects/cassiopeia/downloads/pdf/latest/) to modify the ```fetch_rawData.py``` file.
 3. **Using data in the future**
-    1. All of the requested player data is stored in a .JSON file with the format: *player_name + "_matchStats.json"*
+    1. All of the requested player data is stored in a .JSON file with the format: *"playerName_matchStats.json"*
 	  2. Saving the data this way allows for caching and easy future use

 # Questions?